What is STEM designation?

 The STEM OPT has been lengthened from 17 months to 24 months, which allows for two lifetime STEM OPT extensions instead of one.
 Students will be able to stay in the United States for an additional 24 months post-graduation to participate in on-the-job training within the STEM field.
 Taken in addition to the 12 months that all programs provide, FRM Students will enjoy 36 months (3 years) of OPT.

-The State of Connecticut’s Office of Higher Education granted STEM designation for UConn’s MS degree in Financial Risk Management (MSFRM).
-Under the new STEM classification, MSFRM international students can now qualify for a 24-month OPT (Optional Practical Training) Extension making it a full 36 months of OPT.
+UConn’s MS degree in Financial Risk Management (MSFRM) has a STEM (Science, Technology, Engineering and Mathematics) CIP (Classification of Instructional Programs) code designation.
+Under the STEM classification, MSFRM international students can now qualify for a 24-month OPT (Optional Practical Training) Extension making it a full 36 months of OPT.

 This qualifies students here studying on a visa to be eligible for 36 months of OPT (Optional Practical Training), rather than the usual 12 months, provided all other eligibility criteria are met.